robertobrooks/graduate-robertobrooks/readme.md

 2) The user will be asked to do certain tasks

 3) There's a solved file 'server.js' and and unsolved file 'server-unsolved.js'

+4) The 'unsolved' version was pasted on https://repl.it/@robertobrooks/Graduate-Credit-Assignment